cockroachdb/docs/v22.1/security-reference/transport-layer-security.md

 ### Certificate Authority in CockroachDB

+A CockroachDB may act as its own Certificate Authority.

 CockroachDB clusters can generate their own CA certificates, allowing them to act as their own Certificate Authorities for TLS connections between nodes and from SQL clients to nodes.

 Alternatively, an external CA (such as your organization's CA) can be used to generate your certificates.
 It is even possible to employ a ['split certificate'](../create-security-certificates-custom-ca.html#split-node-certificates) scenario, where one set of key pairs is used for authentication in inter-node connections, and another pair is used for authentication in connections originated from SQL clients.

 Revokation!!!